The noncompact Schauder fixed point theorem in random normed modules and its applications: The Schauder conjecture. Prerequirites.

+Following \cite{Sch}, Schauder conjectured that every compact convex set in an arbitrary Hausdorff linear topological space has the FPP, which is well known as Problem 54 in \cite{Mau}.
+In 1935, Tychonoff \cite{Ty} proved that the Schauder conjecture holds in a Hausdorff locally convex space.
+In 1964, Fan \cite{Fan} proved that the conjecture holds in a Hausdorff linear topological space admitting sufficiently many continuous linear functionals.
+In 2001, Cauty \cite{Cau} claimed that he completely solved the conjecture.
+However, it was later found out that Cauty's proof given in \cite{Cau} as well as its elaboration in \cite{Do} contained a gap, see \cite[p.131]{Mau} and \cite[p.91]{Isac}.
+Thereafter, Cauty \cite{Cau2,Cau3,Cau4} filled in the gap so that he can affirmatively resolve the Schauder conjecture.
+In 2021, Ennassik and Taoudi \cite{ET21} provided a nice alternative proof to the Schauder conjecture.

-In fact, in the course of studying Schauder problem, another problem, namely whether the $FPP$ for continuous mappings of a closed convex set also implies its compactness, was first studied by Klee \cite{Kl} and given a affirmative answer for a metrizable locally convex space, and eventually solved by Dobrowoski and Marciszewski \cite{DM}.
-It immediately follows from \cite[Corollary 3.3]{DM} and Cauty's theorem \cite{Cau} that a closed convex subset of a metrizable linear topological space has the $FPP$ for continuous mappings iff it is compact.
+On the other hand, in the course of solving the Schauder conjecture the problem of whether the FPP of a convex set in a Hausdorff linear topological space also implies its compactness was first studied by Klee \cite{Kl}, where an affirmative answer was given for the case of a metrizable locally convex space, and eventually solved by Dobrowoski and Marciszewski \cite{DM}, where it was proved that the FPP of a convex set in a metrizable linear topological space implies its compactness and it was also illustrated that the FPP of a convex set in a Hausdorff locally convex space does not always imply its compactness.
+Therefore, the results in \cite{Cau2} and \cite{DM} can combined to yield that a convex set in a metrizable linear topological space has the FPP iff the convex set is compact.